-Our labor costs, as a percentage of revenue, increased 2.6% to 38.9% in the first quarter of 2008 from 36.3% in the first quarter of 2007 due primarily to new store-openings and minimum wage increases, turnover and the addition of a new position at each restaurant to oversee inventory and kitchen management in an effort to address the increases in commodity costs.
-Although the immediate effect of these personnel additions was to increase labor costs, we believe we will realize an overall decrease in costs of goods in the long term that will more than offset this labor increase.
+Our labor costs, as a percentage of revenue, increased 1.5% to 37.0% in the second quarter of 2008 from 35.5% in the second quarter of 2007.
+Such costs increased 2.1% as a percentage of revenue to 38.0% in the first half of 2008 to 35.9% in the first half of 2007.
+These increases were due primarily to new store-openings and minimum wage increases, turnover and the addition of a new position at each restaurant to oversee inventory and kitchen management in an effort to address the increases in commodity costs.
+Although the immediate effect of these personnel additions was to increase labor costs, we believe we will realize an overall decrease in costs of goods in the long term that will more than offset this labor cost increase.